 Flint Whitlock, “Airborne at La Fiere: Slugfest in Normandy,” Warfare History, published 15 December 2016, accessed 31 May 2019, https://warfarehistorynetwork/daily/wwii/airborne-at-la-fiere-slugfest-in-normandy/.

 Keith Nightingale, The Taking of La Fiere Bridge, accessed 02 June 2019, made publicly available for a unit staff ride by the author.

-Major Mike Kelvington grew up in Akron, Ohio.
+Mike grew up in Akron, Ohio.
 He is an Infantry officer in the U.S. Army with experience in special operations, counterterrorism, and counterinsurgency operations over twelve deployments to Iraq and Afghanistan, including with the 75th Ranger Regiment.
 He’s been awarded the Bronze Star Medal with Valor and two Purple Hearts for wounds sustained in combat.
-He is a graduate of the United States Military Academy at West Point and holds masters degrees from both Princeton and Liberty Universities.
-The opinions expressed above are his own, and do not represent the official position of the U.S. Army, the Department of Defense, or the U.S. Government.
+He is a graduate of the United States Military Academy at West Point, a Downing Scholar, and holds masters degrees from both Princeton and Liberty Universities.
+The views expressed on this website are his own and do not necessarily reflect those of the U.S. Army or DoD.